AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

 **We have openings for both PostDoc and PhD positions!**

-**Postdoc positions:** We have postdoc openings in Condensed Matter Theory to work in the below-mentioned areas.
-You may refer to the advertisement Postdocad.
+**Postdoc positions:** Our group has postdoc openings to work in Condensed Matter Theory.
+You may apply against the advertisement Postdocad.
 Please feel free to write to me.
 If you have your own funding (e.g., NBHM) or seek assistance with a position, please feel free to write to me.

 ## Specific Research Topics: